esisar-in7y/4A-Esisar/CS444/TPS/cs444-labs23/MiniC/README-alloc.md

 # Design choices

-We followed the current design.
+We followed the current design and implemented everything needed to be implemented.

 # Known bugs